-Most businesses, especially small and medium enterprises (including private dental practices) are still feeling the effects of the Coronavirus and necessary restrictions on day-to-day life.
-Put simply, it’ll be a fairly long road to normalcy.
+Most businesses, especially small and medium enterprises (including private dental practices) are still feeling the effects of poor dental staff training.

 In such circumstances, most businesses focus on survival and reduce funding to anything that seems non-essential.
-Marketing and employee training are often two things that get cut during economic downturns.
+Marketing and employee dental staff training are often two things that get cut during economic downturns.

-Let’s take a closer look at how discontinuing employee training will impact your practice and at the core benefits of continued training even during challenging times.
+Let’s take a closer look at how discontinuing employee training will impact your practice and at the core benefits of continued dental staff training even during challenging times.

 Improved Staff Efficiency & Productivity